Claiming state benefits

 • Citizens Advice recommends that the application for Employment & Support Allowance should be submitted around 3 months before the end of Statutory Sick Pay to help try and avoid any delays.

-Bob, 28 is an employed worker in a predominantly stressful job.
-There are no sick pay benefits available to him other than state benefits and Bob has no protection insurance.
-Bob typically has to take work home at the weekends to meet important deadlines and he has to manage this along with being a husband and a dad to his 3 very young children.
+Bob, 28 is an employed worker in a stressful job.
+There are no sick pay benefits available to him other than Statutory Sick Pay and Bob has no protection insurance.
+Bob typically has to take work home at the weekends to meet important deadlines.
+He is married and has 3 very young children.

 Bob seems distant, quiet and isolated from any group conversations.
 He doesn’t want to acknowledge there is anything wrong and doesn’t want to talk about it, not even to his wife Sam.
 After a few weeks, Bob’s wife makes an appointment for Bob to see his GP.

 Statutory Sick Pay is paid to Bob and he receives it through pay as you earn on the normal day he is paid each month.
-Statutory Sick Pay is paid after being off work sick for 4 or more days in a row which includes non-working days.
-The current rate of statutory sick pay is £109.40 a week.
+Statutory Sick Pay is paid after being off work sick for 4 or more days in a row which includes non-working days and is not paid for the first 3 days.
+The current rate of Statutory Sick Pay is £118.75 a week.
 Statutory Sick Pay is only available to employees (not self-employed) and is paid for a period of up to 28 weeks.

 Universal Credit is a payment to help people with their living costs.
 It's paid monthly for most claimants, but twice a month for some people who live in Scotland.
 Universal Credit provides certain benefits for claimants who are on low incomes or are out of work.
 It can be paid to the self-employed.

-Universal Credit replaced 6 existing means tested benefits which are:
+Universal Credit replaced 6 existing means tested benefits:

 • Child Tax Credit